boryanagoncharenko/CssCoco/test.md

     background: url(sprite.png) -32px 0 no-repeat;
 }
  ```
- **Actions**:  Check whether the URL values in background declarations are unique
+ **Actions**:  Check whether the url values in background declarations are unique.

  ---
 **Description**: Disallow too many floats
  **Source**: [CSS lint](https://github.com/CSSLint/csslint/wiki/Rules)
- **Violations**:  Violations of this convention occur when a stylesheet contains more than 10 declarations of float
+ **Violations**:  Violations of this convention occur when a stylesheet contains more than 10 declarations of the float property.
- **Actions**:  Count the number of occurrences of float; compare the number to 10
+ **Actions**:  Count the number of occurrences of float; compare the number to 10.

  ---
 **Description**: Don't use too many font size declarations
  **Source**: [CSS lint](https://github.com/CSSLint/csslint/wiki/Rules)
  **Violations**:  Violations of this convention occur when a stylesheet contains more than 10 declarations of font-size.
  Note that the implementation provided by CSS lint takes into consideration only font-size declarations.
 Font declarations are disregarded.
- **Actions**:  Count the number of occurrences of font-size; compare the number to 10
+ **Actions**:  Count the number of occurrences of font-size; compare the number to 10.

 ---
 **Description**: Disallow outline:none (rule 1)